ansys/pydynamicreporting/doc/source/userguide/index.rst

 API overview
 ------------

-The PyDynamicReporting API hash three main classes:
+The PyDynamicReporting API has three main classes:

-- ``Service``: Provides for launching and connecting to an Ansys Dynamic Reporting service.
+- ``Service``: Provides for starting and connecting to an Ansys Dynamic Reporting service.
 This class also provides for creating, querying, and deleting the database and for stopping an Ansys Dynamic ``Report`` service.
 - ``Item``: Provides access to the items in the database and allows